EnricoCorsaro/Background/tutorials/README.md

 ![Background fit](https://raw.githubusercontent.com/EnricoCorsaro/Background/master/tutorials/KIC012008916_Background_Plot.png)

-To run the tutorial follow the procedure:
+To run the tutorial follow the procedure (if you have installed the Background code using the install.sh script, then go directly to step # 6):

 1. Move the file `KIC012008916/localPath.txt` into `Background/build/`
 2. Edit the path inside `localPath.txt` to match your local working path